mplewis/discosay/README.md

 All configuration is done via environment variables.

-* `CONFIG_PATH`: Point this to a YAML config file for Discosay.
+* `CONFIG_PATH`: The path of a YAML config file for Discosay.
+* `CONFIG_URL`: The path of a URL returning a YAML config file for Discosay.
+(You must specify either path or URL.)
 * `DEBUG`: Set to enable debug-level logging.
-* `DEVELOPMENT`: Set to enable colorized human-readable output.

 ## Config Structure